ChimeHQ/Chime/README.md

 ## Project State

-The code in this repo should be considered mostly **non-functional** right now.
-If you want to use Chime, you can [download][download] the currently released version.
-However, the QuickLook Preview extension exists to help expose real, useful features of this version.
-You can check that out via releases.
+Chime, as an editor, should be considered mostly **non-functional** right now.
+If you want to use it in that capacity, you can [download][download] the current stable version.
+However, the Quick Look Preview extension exists to help expose real, useful features of this project.
+You can check that out via [releases][releases].

 Chime used to be commercial, but is now free.
 It built up some pretty significant cruft over time.
 In particular, the core UI application architecture is just in a bad state.
 It is also quite complex to build.
 So, I've opted to re-implement that core and pull in parts as appropriate.
 I'll be putting an emphasis on extracting components into packages as I go.
 A fitting rebirth, I would say.